 At first, we analysed TikTok's publicly available policies on commercial content disclosure using four sources: the Branded Content Policy \cite{tiktok_branded_content_policy_2025}, the Commercial Content Disclosure guidelines in TikTok's Business Help Center \cite{tiktok_content_disclosure_setting_2025}, the Community Guidelines \cite{tiktok_community_guidelines_2025}, and the TikTok’s Commercial Content Library \cite{tiktok_library_faq_2025}.

-The Branded Content policy (BCP) \cite{tiktok_branded_content_policy_2025} defined branded content as content promoting third-party brand in exchange for payment or incentive for the creator, such as gifted products, monetary payment, affiliate commissions and brand ambassador relationships.
-TikTok shifts compliance responsibility onto creators, meaning that creators must independently ensure that they adhere to all applicable laws and regulations on top of TikTok's non-exhaustive rules.
+The Branded Content policy (BCP) \cite{tiktok_branded_content_policy_2025} defined branded content as content promoting third-party brand in exchange for payment or incentive for the creator, such as gifted products, monetary payment, affiliate commissions and brand partnerships.
+TikTok shifts compliance responsibility onto creators, who must ensure adherence to applicable laws and platform rules.

 When creators post branded content, they must enable the 'Disclose commercial content' toggle.
 The toggle offers two options: ``Your brand'' or ``Branded content.''
 Selecting ``Your brand'' produces a ``Promotional content'' label; selecting ``Branded content'' produces a "Paid partnership" label.
 Once published, these labels cannot be changed and if there is a mistake creators must delete and repost to correct errors.
 Advertisements purchased directly through TikTok Ads Manager carry a separate ``Sponsored'' or ``Ad'' label (depending on whether it is TikTok app or desktop version) that TikTok injects automatically \cite{tiktok_branded_content_policy_2025}.